Daino666/Behavioral_Clonning_model_for_steering_Control/README.md

 The core model architecture is based on NVIDIA's research paper mentioned above.
 This implementation is for educational and research purposes only.

+The drive.py script is not my work — it is part of the Udemy self driving car course and is included here to enable running the trained model in the simulator.

 ## 📌 References

 NVIDIA: End to End Learning for Self-Driving Cars, 2016. arXiv:1604.07316